 Management continues to be focused on building its delivery capability and has achieved key milestones in that respect.
 Key projects are being delivered on time and on budget, quality initiatives are succeeding, especially in maturing internal processes.
 Management believes that further leverage was provided by the development 'engine' of NetSol, which became CMM Level 2 in early 2002.
-In a quest to continuously improve its quality standards, NetSol reached CMM Level 4 assessment in December 2004..
+In a quest to continuously improve its quality standards, NetSol reached CMM Level 4 assessment in December 2004.
+According to the website of SEI of Carnegie Mellon University, USA, only a few software companies in the world have announced their assessment of level 4.
+Now, as a result of achieving CMM level 4, the Company is experiencing a growing demand for its products and alliances from blue chip companies worldwide.
+NetSol is now aiming for CMM level 5, the highest CMM level, potentially as early as 2005.
 NetSol plans to further enhance its capabilities by creating similar development engines in other Southeast Asian countries with CMM levels quality standards.
 This would make NetSol much more competitive in the industry and provide the capabilities for development in multiple locations.
 Increases in the number of development locations with these CMM levels of quality standards will provide customers with options and flexibility based on costs and broader access to skills and technology.